beatajoh/a_star/interface/README.md

 * The object class (objclass) of attack steps is not checked by the graph algorithms and step-by step attack simulation.
 This means that e.g. UnknownSoftwareVulnerability attack steps are included in the resulting paths.
 * If a simulation is not successful, maybe if a target attack step is not reached, do not upload to Neo4j.
 * Make it possible to add multiple attackers/change the point of access for the attacker.
 Currently we assume that the attacker node is added to the end of the attack graph file.

+## FINAL NOTE ON BUGS
+The last bug fix was in the reconstruct_path function.
+If the Dijksta algorithm yields the wrong result, e.g. not displaying the sub-paths leading up to 'and' nodes it is possible that the fault is in the reconstruct_path function.